 To start off you may need to quickly install some form of a ramp.
 This is the main way the wheelchair can easily get in and out of the home.
 You can grab some ply wood from a local hardware store to get something quickly.
 This however is not a safe for the long term solution.
 You can find many semi and fully permeant ramps.
 You may care more about the aesthetics of this ramp as it will be seen outside your home and is part of your homes curb appeal.
 The most common ramps are wood or metal.
 Consider which would fit your situation best.

-If you have a multi level home you have to install a stair lift.
-Stair lifts attach permanently to a staircase with a seat and electric ramp.
-Many has a weight limit, so this needs to be considered at the beginning of your research.
+If you have a multi-level home you have to install a stairlift.
+Typically, stairlifts can be fitted to most stairs, providing a seat and electrical ramp that can be permanently attached to a staircase.
+Many have a weight limit, so this needs to be considered at the beginning of your research.
 Do you want the style that the chair folds up to allow easy access to people who are going to be walking up and down the stairs, or can you have the option to have the seat out at all times?
 Some are battery operated and others need to be hooked up to the electrical system in the home.
 Check out a site like Savaria.com to explore these and other options.

 Wheelchair lifts are much more industrial and have a larger compacity.
 A wheelchair lift allows a person and their wheelchair to remain together as the wheelchair is moved up or down.
 Oftentimes people install a wheelchair lift outside their home instead of a ramp.
 This is perfect for landscaping that does not allow for a ramp to be used.
 There are inclined options and vertical options, so you need to look at the space you are considering to install this device and make the call on that.
 To learn more about wheelchair lifts and their uses click over to Silvercross.com